gitlabhq/gitlab-runner/docs/configuration/autoscale.md

 jobs.

-This is working fine when jobs are run on the same host, but when you start using the Runners autoscale feature, most of your jobs run on a new (or almost new) host, which executes each job in a new Docker container.
+This is working fine when jobs are run on the same host, but when you start using the GitLab Runner autoscale feature, most of your jobs run on a new (or almost new) host, which executes each job in a new Docker container.
 In that case, you can't take advantage of the cache feature.

-To overcome this issue, together with the autoscale feature, the distributed Runners cache feature was introduced.
+To overcome this issue, together with the autoscale feature, the distributed runners cache feature was introduced.

 It uses configured object storage server to share the cache between used Docker hosts.
 When restoring and archiving the cache, GitLab Runner queried the server